Last edited 12:45 p.m., Dec. 19, 2019

 Marijuana entrepreneurs from Montana, Oklahoma, Colorado and California are looking to jump headfirst into Missouri’s burgeoning industry.

 “It’s largely because it’s a brand-new industry and there’s a lot of opportunity there.
 It’s a populous Midwestern state,” said Morgan Fox, spokesman for the NCIA.
 “Missouri is definitely among the rank as a new state to open up an effective medical program.”

 The out-of-state entrepreneurs are among 2,163 applications for dispensary, cultivation or infused-product manufacturing licenses the Missouri Department of Health and Senior Services received by the end of August.
-By year’s end, the state will grant licenses to a maximum 24 dispensaries, 60 cultivators and 86 manufacturers in each congressional district.
+By year’s end, the state will grant licenses to a maximum 24 dispensaries in each congressional district and 60 cultivators and 86 manufacturers statewide.